 OEA members have access to a wealth of resources through their state association, the National Education Association, and outside sources.

 Have a plan that could enhance your classroom skills or boost student achievement?
 An idea for a site-based professional development activity that could build partnerships?
-OEA's Center for Great Public Schools' Promising Practices program awards grants to individual OEA members and UniServ Councils around the state to test just these kinds of concepts.
+OEA’s Center for Great Public Schools awards Promising Practice Grants to individual OEA members through local UniServ councils around the state.

 OEA Local Leader Grants

 Local Leader Grants of up to $2,500 are available to Locals to design implement program to meet member needs as directed by OEA's new organizational goals.
 Download a Local Leader Grant Application form.

 The OEA Foundation provides educators with up to $100 grants to help students meet basic, urgent and immediate needs so they can succeed in school.
 Cash grants from the Foundation fill needs unmet by any other source.
 Learn more about the OEA Foundation and apply for a grant to help a student in need.

 Through the OEA Choice Trust Wellness Grant Program, school employees will have the opportunity to improve their health, be role models, and even a catalyst for community wellness and health.

 Available to NEA members, NEA Foundation grants support new ideas and practices to strengthen teaching and learning.
 The goal is to fund and share successful strategies to educate and prepare students for bright and rewarding futures.
 The NEA Foundation has awarded more than $8 million to fund 2,500 grants to public school educators to enhance teaching and learning.

 NEA Foundation - Innovation, Learning & Leadership Grants